pubnub/pubnub-mcp-server/resources/sdk_docs/go_misc.md

 # Utility Methods API for Go SDK

-The methods on this page are utility methods that don't fit into other categories.
+Utility methods that don't fit into other categories.

 ## Create push payload

-Creates a push payload for use in the appropriate endpoint calls.
+Build a push payload for use in publish or relevant endpoint calls.

 ### Method(s)